ric2b/Vivaldi-browser/chromium/chrome/android/javatests/src/org/chromium/chrome/browser/vr/adding_new_tests.md

 If you are adding an AR test and none of the existing datasets work for it, you can create and upload a new dataset that fits your needs.
-Dataset creation requires some internal tools, so contact either bsheedy@ or bialpio@ for instructions.
+Dataset creation requires some internal tools, see go/arcore-chrome-collect-recordings (internal link) or contact either bsheedy@ or bialpio@ for instructions.

 Once you have your playback dataset (.mp4 file), simply place it in `//chrome/test/data/xr/ar_playback_datasets/` and upload it using